Nicola Sturgeon: 2015 Westminster landslide

 Sturgeon led the Scottish National Party through a landslide victory in the 2015 UK general election, winning 56 out of 59 Scottish seats at Westminster, the party's best ever performance.
 The party received 50% of the vote share in Scotland and replaced the Liberal Democrats as the third largest party in the British House of Commons.
 Sturgeon had stated that the party's success in the election was not a mandate for another independence referendum, but primarily for a stronger voice for Scotland in London.

 In the run-up to the elections, Sturgeon took part in several Scottish and UK-wide TV election debates and according to opinion polls was regarded to have had a successful performance.
 As part of the election campaign, Sturgeon indicated that the SNP would hold another independence referendum if it won the upcoming 2016 Scottish Parliament election.

 2016 Scottish Parliament election

-Sturgeon launched, in what she claimed, as the most “bold, ambitious and reforming” SNP manifesto for the 2016 Scottish Parliament election.
+Sturgeon launched, in what she claimed, as the most "bold, ambitious and reforming" SNP manifesto for the 2016 Scottish Parliament election.
 She set out the party's plans to increase income tax by freezing tax thresholds, reversing her previous policy of cutting taxes for higher earners.
 The manifesto also included a commitment to increase NHS funding by £500 million, "baby boxes" full of essentials to newborn parents, and an ambitious new target to cut emissions by 50% by 2020 as of the party's effort to tackle climate change.
 Sturgeon also hinted if re-elected she would hold a second referendum on Scottish independence.

-Despite losing her majority, Sturgeon claimed a "historic victory" after the SNP won a third consecutive term in government.
-Sturgeon announced her intention to seek a second term in office as a minority government.
+Despite losing her majority, Sturgeon claimed a "historic victory" after the SNP won a third consecutive term in government and sought a second term in office as a minority government.